Xero: History

-In 2006, Xero was founded by Rod Drury and Hamish Edwards in Wellington, where Xero Limited's headquarters are still located.
+On July 6, 2006, Xero was founded by Rod Drury and Hamish Edwards in Wellington, where Xero Limited's headquarters are still located.
 The company was originally called Accounting 2.0.

+Xero listed on the New Zealand Exchange in June 2007, raising NZ$15 million in its IPO.

+During its early international expansion, Xero raised capital from investors including MYOB co-founder Craig Winkler, Peter Thiel's Valar Ventures, Matrix Capital Management and Accel Partners.

+In November 2012, Xero also listed on the Australian Securities Exchange (ASX), while retaining its NZX listing.

 By 2017, Xero had more than one million customers globally, and the following year, it had more than one million subscribers in Australia and New Zealand.
 In April 2018, Steve Vamos was appointed as CEO, replacing Rod Drury who remained on the board as a non-executive director until 2023.
 Vamos announced in November 2022 that he would step down in February 2023 and be replaced by Sukhinder Singh Cassidy, a former executive of Google and StubHub.

+Xero delisted from the New Zealand Exchange in February 2018 and consolidated its shares on the Australian Securities Exchange, which became its sole stock exchange listing.

 In 2019, the company announced it had over two million global subscribers, and three million subscribers in September 2021.

 In March 2023, Sukhinder Singh Cassidy, the CEO of Xero, announced the removal of 700-800 roles across Xero, representing approximately 15% of the employee base.
 At this time, the company reportedly had more than 3.5 million subscribers and about 4,500 staff across offices in New Zealand, Australia, North America, the UK and southeast Asia.
 The company announced it had finished its job cuts by November 2023, reducing headcount to 4,242 staff.

-In May 2024, the company announced it had achieved a Rule of 40 outcome of 41.0%, followed by a Rule of 40 outcome of 43.9% in November 2024.

 In June 2025, Xero announced an agreement to acquire Melio, a New York-based payments provider, for $2.5 billion.